khenneuse/loan-service/docs/skipped_work.md

 Not storing the decisions does have the advantage that you do not need to worry about changes in the loan application invalidating the decision.
 The interaction between loan applications and stored loan decisions could lead to trying to store the history.
 That would need to be considered carefully before doing.
 A _simple_ table tracking changes can work though it needs to be balanced against the amount of changes that could occur.

+### Configuration for environments
+To that the prototype done I chose to skip configuration.
+This meant hard-coding fields for the database and the server port.
+There are some options for libraries like `config` and `dotenv`

 ### Relations specified in ORM and/or DB
 Both ORMs and databases allow for the specifying of the relations between entities.
 In the database it can protect you from improper setup.
 Though it seems to be ignored by many developers.